 The full itinerary detail is available on our website.

-You should note: Due to the remote location, this trip is recommended for experienced divers.
+Please note: Due to the remote location, this trip is recommended for experienced divers.
 The itinerary is a sample only and your actual one may vary.
 The from price is based on a twin share cabin.

 This is a group trip with fixed departure dates.
 Please refer to our website for further information.